OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 - **A column** that contains the stationary phase.
 - **A detector** that plots the time it takes for the analyte to escape the column (retention time) against the analyte's concentration.
 This plot is called a **chromatogram**.

+Refer to the image below for a diagrammatic representation of an LC setup.

 ![schematic illustration of an LC setup](../images/introduction/lc-components.png)

 ### How does LC work?